Mix Your Own Cement

 As we have seen lime is a very useful commodity, in fact they are countless places where we could use it, I only happen to know a few of them but there are a lot more, so, let me just say a few things about how we were using lime in our small family farm at the time when I was young, just the way I remember it:

 We would use it just like the builders use it when we had to repair or replace a few stone that were falling apart in the old stone building, so, instead of using a sort of clay that had been used the first time, we would mix a small quantity of mortar using lime and sand, but that is what most of you would already know.
 We used lime to whitewash the farm house, the stables, the pig stay, the chicken coop and sheds or other buildings near the farm house once a year in spring.

-In those times it was not like today and even the vine spraying pump was a devise that you would put on your back and with a handle that you would move up and down you would spray your vines and trees as well; this devise would hold about three gallons of liquid, so every now and then you needed to fill it up; so as I have said we had two containers one holding diluted copper sulphate and one with diluted lime; (of course you had to know how much diluted you had to do your mixtures but that does not mutter here this time) anyhow when the pump was/is empty you would go to these containers to fill it up: here is my grandma way to avoid to spray twice, when filling the pump, first of all you had to make sure than the mixture were well stirred, then you would put the copper sulphate in the pump and at the last minute you would add the lime, and immediately start to spray.
+In those times it was not like today using spraying machines, the spraying pump to spray to vine was a devise that you would put on your back and with a handle that you would move up and down you would spray your vines and trees as well; this devise would hold about three gallons of liquid, so, every now and then you needed to fill it up; so, as I have said we had two containers one holding diluted copper sulphate and one with diluted lime; (of course you had to know how much diluted you had to do your mixtures but that does not mutter here this time) anyhow, when the pump was/is empty you would go to these containers to fill it up: here is my grandma way to avoid to spray twice, when filling the pump, first of all you had to make sure than the mixture were well stirred, then you would put the copper sulphate in the pump and at the last minute you would add the lime, and immediately start to spray.
 This was my grandma way and it worked because the mixture would not have time to settle down and become stale.